Military history of Italy during World War II: Gazala, El Alamein and Tunisia

-After the Operation Torch landings in the Vichy French territories of Morocco and Algeria (November 1942) British, American and French forces advanced east to engage the German-Italian forces in the Tunisia Campaign.
-By February, the Axis forces in Tunisia were joined by Rommel's forces, after their long withdrawal from El Alamein, which were re-designated the Italian First Army (under Giovanni Messe) when Rommel left to command the Axis forces to the north at the Battle of the Kasserine Pass.
-Despite the Axis success at Kasserine, the Allies were able to reorganise (with all forces under the unified direction of 18th Army Group commanded by General Sir Harold Alexander) and regain the initiative in April.
-The Allies completed the defeat of the Axis armies in North Africa in May 1943.
+After the Operation Torch landings in the Vichy French territories of Morocco and Algeria in November 1942, the German-Italian forces in Tunisia faced Allied troops to the west, raising the prospect of being pincered when Montgomery’s army arrived at the Mareth Line.
+By February 1943, the Axis army in Tunisia were joined by Rommel's forces, which were re-designated the Italian First Army (under Giovanni Messe) when Rommel left to command the Axis forces to the north at the Battle of the Kasserine Pass.
+During that battle, the Centauro armoured division, according to Walker, “was instrumental in breaking through the US positions and in opening up the road to Thala and Tebessa”.

+In late March 1943, Messe’s army, at the end of the Battle of the Mareth Line, had to retreat having been flanked.
+In Rome, doubt grew on the wisdom of committing further resources to Tunisia which soon would be needed to confront an Allied invasion of Italy itself.
+Messe and First Army surrendered on Mussolini’s orders on 13 May bringing to an end the North African campaign.